 Your safety and wellbeing is our top priority at NWSS.
 We pride ourselves on the work we continue to do as we build on and create safe, welcoming, accessible and inclusive spaces.

 But we also know that things happen and our staff can’t always see what’s going on – whether that’s a moment or comment than can get out of hand, something that’s happening outside of the school that’s later impacting safety and emotional wellbeing when at school, or a relationship that’s just not healthy between students.

-If you or someone you know is being bullied (in person or online), harassed, discriminated against, or has gone through an incident that requires follow up, you can report these occurrences or experiences in a number of ways:
+If you, your child or someone you know is being bullied (in person or online), harassed, discriminated against, or has gone through an incident that requires follow up, you can report these occurrences or experiences in a number of ways:

 - Talk to a trusted adult (whether that’s a teacher, counsellor, EA, administrator, youth worker, Indigenous Support Worker, Wellness Centre staff, etc), who can help walk you through the next step of where to go.

 - Talk directly with a Vice-Principal or the Principal to share your concern, worry or to share more information about your situation.

 - Use the provincial erase (expect respect & a safe education) Report It tool (https://erasereportit.gov.bc.ca/add/report-it) to start the process.
 This report will then be sent directly to the District’s Safe Schools Coordinator, who will follow up on the situation as soon as is possible, navigating the concern or issue to help you or the person you know get the support needed.

 If you need more urgent and immediate help in relation to an incident you may need to: